Jakus23/alphabet-of-thought/README.md

 ### Granularity
 - Concepts should reflect their parts
 - Only go deeper if it’s worth the effort

-## Inspiration
-Alpha is influenced by:
-- Charles Peirce’s How to Make Our Ideas Clear
-- Leibniz’s Alphabet of Human Thought
-- Practical modern software development

-Ideal for knowledge workers
-- Formulate and communicate complicated ideas effortlessly
-- Reduce confusion and duplication
-- Use as a problem solving tool or remembering problems already solved
-- Documenting business knowledge for automating work with AI

-Perfect for:
-- Knowledge workers & analysts
-- Business documentation
-- Systems thinkers

 [1] Aspects
 True thoughts are hard won.
 They emerge from incorporating many aspects while myopic thoughts dies from not adjusting from self-contridiction and counter-examples.